harshag24/JavaOS/README.md

 # JavaOS
  Project for OS
- A Simulation of real world Operating System but with lesser functionalities
+ A Simulation of real world Operating System